gemadarc/gemadarc.github.io/education/school24.md

 ## Registration
 To be open soon!
 Registration fee: $300, including coffee, lunch, day excursion to black hills' attractives, day trip to SURF, Lead, SD.

+**NOTE**: Hotel rooms are not included.
+Participants are expected to arrange their own hotel rooms.
+If they are not in the hotel suggested on the [CoSSURF 2024 accommendation web page](https://indico.sanfordlab.org/event/68/page/66-accommodation), one may need to arrange his/her own transportation to the campus of [South Dakota School of Mines and Technologies](https://www.sdsmt.edu/).

 ## Topics
 - Sciences in deep underground laboratories
   - Overview of underground laboratories in the world